determined-ai/determined/docs/model-dev-guide/model-management/checkpoints.rst

 The :class:`~determined.experimental.client.Experiment` class is a reference to an experiment.
 Within this class, there is a :meth:`~determined.experimental.client.Experiment.list_checkpoints` method.
-When called without arguments, this method looks at the experiment configuration's searcher field for the `metric` and `smaller_is_better` values.
+When called without arguments, this returns the experiment's checkpoints in sorted order using the `metric` and `smaller_is_better` values from the experiment configuration’s searcher field.
 These values are used to sort the experiment's checkpoints by validation performance.
 As an example, the searcher settings in the following experiment configuration file snippet will result in checkpoints being sorted by the loss metric in ascending order.

 .. code:: yaml